 email(), so we just wrap it and pass arguments to it in the same way.

-There we have a complete example of extending the client with some custom behavior actions!
+We now have a complete example of extending the client with custom behavior actions.

 We chose a new name for our actions (“open-phone” and “open-email”), and mapped those names to functions.

 The functions take

 <behavior> elements and can run any arbitrary React Native code.